mishmanners/TalksandEvents/Talks/DevOpsWorkshopNDCoslo2022.md

-# End to End DevOps with GitHub
+# NDC Oslo 2022 - End to End DevOps with GitHub

 Thanks for attending the workshop with Mish and Damo at [NDC Oslo 2022](https://ndcoslo.com/).